Skip to content

 Why Secure Windows 11 is Important

-- Press the Windows key + X and select Settings
+• Press the Windows key + X and select Settings

-- Go to Windows Update then hit Check for updates.
+• Go to Windows Update, then hit Check for updates.

-- If new updates are available allow them to download and install on your PC
+• If new updates are available, allow them to download and install on your PC

 Use Strong and Unique Passwords

-Enable Windows Defender Firewall and antivirus
+Enable Windows Defender Firewall and Antivirus

-Windows Defender Firewall and Windows security (antivirus) are two built-in features that can help you defend your device from malware and hacking attacks.
-Windows Defender Firewall is a feature that blocks unauthorized network connections and prevents malware from spreading.
+Windows Defender Firewall and Windows Security (Microsoft Defender antivirus) are built‑in tools that protect your device from malware and hacking attempts.
+Windows Defender Firewall blocks unauthorized network connections and helps prevent malware from spreading, while Microsoft Defender scans your PC for viruses, spyware, ransomware, and other threats.

 You can enable both features by going to Settings > Privacy & Security > Windows Security.

-- Configure the firewall settings to control inbound and outbound network traffic, allowing only authorized applications to access your network.
+• Configure the firewall settings to control inbound and outbound network traffic, allowing only authorized applications to access your network.

 Use Encryption and BitLocker